 War and Social Upheval: India and Pakistan (20th Century)

-The ongoing conflict betwwen Moslems and Hindus dated back to Mongul invasions of the 16th century.
-Many Indians converted to Islam under Mongul rule.
+The ongoing conflict between Moslems and Hindus dates back to Muslim invasions establisjing the Delhi Sultanate (13th century) and then Mogul invasions (16th century).
+Many Indians converted to Islam under Mogul rule.
 There were economic advantages.
 Some Mongul emperors forced conversion.
 In addition, Islam offered relief from untouchibility.
 Areas of northern and eastern India in particular became strongly Muslim.
 After the decline of Mogol Empire tensions developed between Muslim and Hindu communities.
 This was kept in check by the British Raj, altjhough the British also played on this division in administering India.
 The current conflict dates from the independence of India after World War II.
 Lord Mountbatten was sent to India by Britain's post-War Labour Government to be the last Viceroy and oversee independence.
 India's independence was achieved by the Congress Party.
 Ghandi through the Congress Party had promoted the idea of a secular Indian state in which people of all faiths could live harmoniously.
 Muslims were an important part of the Congress Party coalition.
 In the negotiations over independence, Muslim leader Jenna decided that Muslims needed a separate state--Pakistan.
 Britain granted India independence August 15, 1947.
 Inter-communal rioting in 1947 resulted in hundred of thousands of deaths if not million as Muslims fled from India and Hindus from Pakistan--one of the largest migrations in history.
 Thousands more died in violence as these collums foraged or food and were set upom by villagers also inflamed by religious and national zealotry.
 The two collumns also fought with each other.
 The flash point for armed conflict between India and Pakistan was Kasmir.
 The formula agreed to by Congress and the British was that the aristocratic rulers were allowed to chose whether to join India or Pakistan.
 This was a complicated process as colonial India was composed of 565 separate states.
 Pakistan expected Kashmir to affiliate with their country because of the majority Muslim population.
 Local extremists supported by Pakistan attempted to seize control.
 Kashmir's Hindu maharajah decided to affiliate with India and pleaded for military support.
 The result was the first India-Pakistan War.
 United Nations Resolutions in 1948 and 50 called for a referendum, but India has never allowed this.
 Pakistan since 1989 has supported a violent insurgency in Kashmir.
 The conflict has been further complicated in the 1990s.
 Both India and Pakistan developed and tested nuclear weapons.
 Hindu nationalists have defeated Congress in Indian elections.
 Since the 9-11 attacks, the Pakistani Government has reassessed its support of terroism in Khasmir, but Islamacists in Pakistan object to this and other actions by the country's secular Government, especially cooperation with America on the war against terrorism.

 Mongol Invsions